ICT171 – Minecraft Server in the Cloud

 Project Description

-Over the years, I hosted different types of servers on my computer,
+Over the years, I hosted different types of servers on my computer, including a good number of Minecraft Servers for me and my friends!

-From my computer going into sleep mode every 12 hours to security concerns because of opening ports on my home network for my friends to access from outside LAN,
+As much fun as it was, these setups often came with frustrating issues – from my computer going into sleep mode every 12 hours to security concerns due to open ports on my home network.

 The goal is to have a stable and secure environment where me and some friends can play together in a shared survival world.